usaid-cs/yesterday-i-learned/random.md

 1. In-N-Out [cook beef patties with mustard](http://muslimeater.com/2015/05/29/how-to-make-halal-in-n-out-double-double-animal-style-burgers-at-home/).
 1. [Kentucky, Massachusetts, Pennsylvania, and Virginia][wikipedia 127] use the official title of Commonwealth rather than State.
 1. [Make intuitive design decisions][medium 3] when making an app.
 No one finds cryptic icons and hidden navigation useful.
 1. [NASA had almost achieved 100% code quality](http://www.fastcompany.com/28121/they-write-right-stuff) at 1/420000 E/LoC.
-Perfect software may actually be possible.
+Perfect software may be possible.
 Don't give up!
 1. On fuel octane rating: Most countries use MON, US uses RON/MON average, which results in a lower number.
 MON 91 is the US 87.
 1. Why do Matthew, Mark, John, and Luke have so much in common?
 Supposing if a [Q source][wikipedia 128] was supplying such information to Matthew and Luke, then it would explain most of it.
 1. *Gospel* doesn't just mean any book in the New Testament; a gospel is an account describing the life, death, and resurrection of Jesus of Nazareth.